We5ter/Scanners-Box/README.md

 ## Introduction

 **Scanners Box** is a curated **arsenal of 9,000+ ⭐ open-source cybersecurity treasures** — with a special focus on **AI-driven automated security agents** and **Red Team / Blue Team** tooling.
 All tools feature **source code available**, covering 10+ categories from subdomain enumeration to IoT auditing, mobile analysis, smart contract scanning, and cloud security.

+> [!TIP]
+> **📅 Tired of hunting all over the place for AI agent tools? → [Scanners-Box Daily AI Tool Picks](https://we5ter.github.io/ai-tools/)**
+>
+> One AI security tool per day, each with a hands-on deep dive: what it really does, where it breaks, who it's for, and whether it's worth your time.
+Recent picks: **Shannon** (48k★ AI pentester that proves every finding with a real exploit) and **CyberStrikeAI** (AI-native security execution hub).

 ## Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->